react-alpha-beta/alphabeta/README.md

   Imagine you instead were testing the copy on a Facebook-style "like" button to see if changing "like" to "+1" led to more engagement.
 Each piece of content a user views in his/her news feed should have a "like" (or "+1) button below it.
 But since each user has multiple items in his/her feed, a single user could "like" more than one piece of content.

   In this case, you could set a **metaId** that uniquely identfies the piece of content being "liked".
 If you were to set the **metaId**, you would be testing which variant leads to more total likes per unit of content seen.
-If you wer to not set the `metaId`, you would be testing which variant is more likely to lead to a user liking at least one piece of content.
+If you were to not set the `metaId`, you would be testing which variant is more likely to lead to a user liking at least one piece of content.

 **Ensure Your Endpoint Responds to GET Requests Correctly**